 - Human Resources Development

 - Labor and Industrial Relations

 - Organizational Behavior

 While some human resources certificate programs are offered exclusively at the graduate level, others are available through extension programs and at two-year colleges throughout Orange County.
 Coursework covers training, management, hiring, and organizational issues for individuals interested in or already working in the field.
 Some programs offer the option of online courses for some of the required curriculum.

-The following are more detailed profiles of each of the Orange County schools that offer certificate programs in human resources, as well as a comparative table that gives institutions' tuition costs and locations.
+The following are more detailed profiles of five of the Orange County schools that offer certificate programs in human resources, as well as a comparison table that gives the institutions' tuition costs and locations.

 California State University, Fullerton

 California State University's Fullerton campus offers a human resources management certificate through its continuing education department.
 Students will engage in five courses that add up to 68 hours of material.
 The 6.8 CEUs of required classes include topics like the fundamentals of human resource management, employee relations and compensation and benefits.

 Saddleback College in Mission Viejo is a 2-year school that offers undergraduate programs in over 190 areas.
 This college offers a 9-credit program leading to a Human Resources Management Occupational Skills Award.
 The curriculum provides an overview of human resources to help students seek entry-level positions.
 Courses touch on employment law, business and human relations.

 Located in Irvine, UC Irvine Extension offers an array of business and management programs, including a course of study leading to a certificate in human resources management.
 This program is geared toward individuals working in the field or those who wish to make a career change.
 To obtain the certificate, students must take six required courses covering organization, law, training and compensation.
 Students also take two elective courses, choosing from topics in business writing, management, ethics and communication.
 The program is delivered via a combination of online and classroom instruction.